 It’s an established fact.
 Some women can’t stand being pregnant, getting big and bloated, and hauling around a giant stomach, and some women, for reasons, probably understood by Darwin, love it.

 The latter part of this quote by American writer, Rich Cohen sums me up perfectly.
-I’m on my third journey right now, only a couple of months to go and if God wills it then I am ready for more!
+I’m on my third journey only two months to go and if God wills it then I am ready for more!

-The pregnancy experiences differ greatly for all women.
-For the most part, I do believe that the way the partner feels about the pregnancy matters a great deal much more than anything else you can do for yourself alone.
-But the lodestone in the pregnancy is, of course, the lady who is experiencing it.
+The pregnancy experiences vary for all women.
+Mostly, I believe the way the partner feels about the pregnancy matters a great deal much more than anything else you can do for yourself alone.
+But the lodestone in the pregnancy is the lady who is experiencing it.